vishalpalaniappan/automated-system-viewer/README.md

 ```
 This will start a websocket server on port 8765 (ASV connects to this port).

+If you don't want to run the ASV development server yourself, you can visit the [demo][demo-url] page and it will connect to the ASP server that is running localy on your machine.

 # How does it work?

 > [!NOTE]